Dentistry: Evidence-based dentistry

+Digitalization of dentistry

+Like other medical disciplines, dentistry is strongly influenced by the digital transformation of healthcare.
+Processes are changing fundamentally, affecting the effectiveness and accuracy of patient treatment.

+Various technologies are being used in dentistry, including CAD/CAM systems in combination with 3D printing, artificial intelligence (AI), and electronic health records.
+The degree of implementation of such technologies varies significantly across dental practices.

+Research shows that larger dental centers are adopting digital solutions more rapidly.
+Younger dentists, as well as those who regularly participate in digital training programs, show a higher willingness to implement new technologies.
+However, financial constraints and the lack of comprehensive training opportunities for the digitalization of dentistry currently represent major barriers to implementation.

 Ethical and medicolegal issues

 Dentistry is unique in that it requires dental students to have competence-based clinical skills that can only be acquired through supervised specialized laboratory training and direct patient care.
 This necessitates the need for a scientific and professional basis of care with a foundation of extensive research-based education.
 According to some experts, the accreditation of dental schools can enhance the quality and professionalism of dental education.